theopn/dotfiles/README.md

 - Polybar: This is where all the ricing takes place.
 - Redshift: Blue light filter/nightlight/nightshift
 - Rofi: App launcher and more
-- setxkbmap: Swap caps lock and control, your pinky will thank you.
+- setxkbmap: Swap caps lock and control, your pinky will thank you
-- xinput: Enabling trackpad natural scrolling and tap to click
+- xinput: Enabling trackpad natural scrolling and tap-to-click
 - xss-lock: Calling i3lock before suspending

 Below is a list of keybindings that are unique to my setup.